 - Pay attention to what your local government is doing to promote sustainable living and get involved

-- Cut the cable and watch movies and shows on Hulu or rent on iTunes
+- Cut the cable and watch movies and shows online

-- Look in your local paper for free events that you can walk to
+- Look in your local paper for free events to walk too

 - Next time you have a kegger, declare it “Bring your own cup night” instead of buying plastic cups